The Woodland Resource

 Most woodland management activity is in the commercial conifer plantation sector.
 Some timber is used locally for fencing, sawn timber and other products.
-A significant amount, including timber from Welsh Govt NRW-managed woodlands, goes to the biomass plant near Port Talbot, and also into the local firewood market.
-Larger conifer plantations within the HoWL corridor will probably be largely managed by forestry agents or owners, rather than WG / NRW.
+A significant amount, including timber from Welsh Government /Natural Resources Wales-managed woodlands, goes to the biomass plant near Port Talbot, and also into the local firewood market.
+Larger conifer plantations within the Heart of Wales Line railway corridor will probably be largely managed by forestry agents or owners, rather than Welsh Government / Natural Resources Wales.
 Smaller conifer areas tend to be farm woodlands or undermanaged.

 Broadleaf and mixed woodlands: